- Related links

 - high and low pressure sodium vapor bulbs – i.e., yellow lights used for outdoor security lighting.

 Because these bulbs contain metals and toxic chemicals, they should be properly disposed of to avoid contaminating the environment or harming human health.

 Compact fluorescent lamps (CFLs)

 Compact fluorescent lamps are used extensively in homes and businesses, and, besides being recyclable, have many environmental benefits.
 Certified by the EPA's Energy Star Program, CFLs use up to 75 percent less energy than a standard incandescent bulb, and can last up to 10 times longer, and save $30 or more in electricity costs over the life of the bulb.
 The EPA estimates that standard coal-fired power plants emit 10 micrograms (mg) of mercury to power an incandescent bulb over five years, in comparison with 2.4 mg of mercury to power a CFL over the same period of time.
 Using CFLs also results in reductions of other air emissions from power plants, including carbon dioxide, a greenhouse gas.

 Mercury, lead and other heavy metals all have the potential to be hazardous wastes.
 If bulbs are broken, burned or landfilled, metals and other toxic substances can be released into the environment.
 This risk makes it important to properly dispose of CFLs and other light bulbs.

 Despite claims by manufacturers that "green" lamps can be safely landfilled, CFLs contain trace amounts of mercury and should be properly recycled.
 While the amount of mercury in each bulb is small, mercury pollutes the air and water when it ends up in landfills or incinerators.

-For more information on mercury and its environmental and human health effects, visit EPA's mercury page.
+For more information on mercury and its environmental and human health effects, visit EPA's Mercury in Your Environment.